Azure/azure-iot-sdk-c/doc/iot-hub-device-sdk-c-serializer.md

 For an example of how the lower-level APIs are used with the **serializer** library, see the **simplesample\_http** application.

 ## Additional topics
 A few other topics worth mentioning again are property handling, using alternate device credentials, and configuration options.
-These are all topics covered in a [previous article](iot-hub-device-sdk-c-iothubclient.md).
+These are all topics covered in [IoT Hub Client overview document](.\iot-hub-device-sdk-c-iothubclient.md).
 The main point is that all of these features work in the same way with the **serializer** library as they do with the **IoTHubClient** library.
 For example, if you want to attach properties to an event from your model, you use **IoTHubMessage\_Properties** and **Map**\_**AddorUpdate**, the same way as described previously:

 ```
 MAP_HANDLE propMap = IoTHubMessage_Properties(message.messageHandle);